PNC Financial Services: History

 On March 2, 2007, PNC acquired Maryland-based Mercantile Bankshares, making PNC the eighth largest bank in the United States by deposits.

 On October 26, 2007, PNC acquired Yardville National Bancorp, a small commercial bank centered in central New Jersey and eastern Pennsylvania.

 On September 15, 2007, PNC Bank acquired Citizens National Bank of Laurel, Maryland.

 On April 4, 2008, PNC acquired Sterling Financial Corporation, a commercial and consumer bank with accounts and branches in central Pennsylvania, northeastern Maryland and Delaware.

 On October 24, 2008, during the 2008 financial crisis, the National City acquisition by PNC for $5.2 billion in stock was completed.
 The acquisition was financed with preferred stock sold to the United States Treasury as part of the Troubled Asset Relief Program implemented as part of the Emergency Economic Stabilization Act of 2008.
 The stock issued to the U.S. Treasury was repurchased in 2010.
 PNC then became the 5th largest bank in the United States by deposit and fourth largest by branches.

 On August 14, 2009, PNC took over Dwelling House Savings & Loan and its only branch location in Pittsburgh's Hill District after Dwelling House failed and was placed in receivership by the Federal Deposit Insurance Corporation (FDIC).
 Dwelling House had been known in Pittsburgh to provide loans to low-income African Americans that other banks would deny.
 The branch was closed and accounts were transferred to the existing PNC branch in the Hill District.

 In July 2010, PNC sold its Global Investment Servicing (GIS) subsidiary to The Bank of New York Mellon to repay funds from the Troubled Asset Relief Program, which had been used for the National City acquisition (see above) in 2008.
 GIS, established in 1973 and with 4,700 employees, was the second-largest full-service mutual fund transfer agent in the U.S and the second-largest full-service accounting and administration provider to U.S. mutual funds.
 GIS serviced $1.9 trillion in total assets and 58 million shareholder accounts.
 It was known as PFPC until July 2008.

 In January 2011, PNC acquired BankAtlantic's Tampa Bay Area branches.

 In December 2011, PNC acquired 27 branches in the northern Atlanta suburbs with $240 million in deposits and $42 million in book value from Flagstar Bank.

-In 2012, PNC acquired RBC Bank from Royal Bank of Canada for $3.45 billion.
-RBC Bank had a 426 branches in southern Virginia, North Carolina, South Carolina, Georgia, Alabama, and Florida.
+In 2012, PNC acquired RBC Bank USA from Royal Bank of Canada for $3.45 billion.
+RBC Bank had 426 branches in southern Virginia, North Carolina, South Carolina, Georgia, Alabama, and Florida.
 Prior to the acquisition, PNC had slipped (due to mergers and growth in other firms) from its ranking following the 2008 National acquisition; this 2012 acquisition made PNC the fifth largest bank by branches behind Wells Fargo, Bank of America, Chase, and U.S. Bank and the sixth largest by total assets behind the aforementioned four banks and Citibank.